-Today the region includes two of the largest economies of the world (China and Japan, 2 of top 3 by GDP).
+Today the regions includes two of the largest economies of the world (China and Japan, 2 of top 3 by GDP).
 A site of transformation.
 A century earlier it was mostly preindustrial, impoverished, ravaged by war.

+What makes the region of East Asia?
+See Dr. Bonk's Monday lecture.
 No coherent geography.
 Or common identity.
 No one from the region calls themselves East Asian.
 But the peoples of East Asia do share a zone of interaction, the South China Sea.
 And they share culture.
 All under the historical influence of Chinese culture.
 Chinese script helped bring cultures together.
 Religious influences of Confucianism and Buddhism.
 Technologies of rice production, silk, and ceramics were shared across the region.